Chaostreff-Potsdam/rtc22/_i18n/en/rtc/hygiene_concept.md

 1. Please test yourselves daily.
 If you can, use the "Bürgertest".
 We have a limited number of self-tests on site.
 (Donations appreciated.)

-1. If you experience flue-like symptoms (even during the event), please stay at home.
+1. If you experience flu-like symptoms (even during the event), please stay at home.
 Refunds are possible, get in contact.

 1. Derogatory remarks towards other participants wearing a mask will not be tolerated.